What are the requirements for startups to apply?

-As mentioned on the main page, startups have to be founded as a legal entity, have an MVP and have to be looking for investors.
+As mentioned on the main page, startups have to be founded as a legal entity in Austria, have an MVP and have to be looking for investors.
 In addition startups should fit into the 4 categories:

 Digital Health & BioTech

 Smart City (f.e. mobility, telecommunications, infrustructure)

 Who will receive the pitch deck and the information about your startup?

 We will share your pitch deck & contact data with our strategic partners (aaia, AustrianStartups, Pegasus Tech Ventures).
 As we work together at the Startup World Cup, we need to share the data internally.
 We also share the data with our jury members.
 Check out the jury section to find out who they are!

 Who decides which startups get to pitch at the pre-events?

 An internal committee from the Austrian Angel Investors Association and AustrianStartups select the startups based on their application and pitch decks.
 At each pre-event one startup of each category will be selected by the jury for the Austrian finals.

 The pre-events will take place offline in three cities in Austria: